jxtsammy/Albert-Ai-Clone/README.md

 ## About Albert.ai Clone

-Albert.ai was acquired by CodeX Technologies in 2022.
+Albert.ai Clone was created by CodeX Technologies in 2025.
-For the full announcement, visit the CodeX website.

 ## Features